mkht/PSOpenAI/Docs/Request-Response.md

 ```

 ### -ImageGenerationModel
 The image generation model to use.
-GPT Image 2.5 models include `gpt-image-2.5-sunburst`, `gpt-image-2.5-flare`, and their `2026-09-08` snapshots.

 ```yaml
 Type: String